algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specification.md

 Before going further, it is highly recommended to read the [Functional Specification](../Functional/functional_specification.md) document.
 It contains all the necessary information about the requirements and can also help in understanding the rest of this document. <br>

+## 6. Technologies

+The following technologies are used in this project:

+- **Bubble**: No-code platform to develop the web application.
+- **Bubble Plugin**: Additional plugins to enhance the application (e.g., API Connector, Google Maps, etc.).
+- **Bubble Database**: Database to store the data of the application.

+All these technologies are used directly on the Bubble platform.
+Therefore, there is no need to install anything on your computer and to know how to code. <br>

+##